Shopping Cart No items

 What is Lodine (Etodolac) prescribed for?

 Arthritis is a broad term for a group of over 100 diseases.
-And they all to do with your joints.
+And they all have to do with your joints.
 Such as your wrists, knees, hips and fingers.
 Although some types of arthritis can also affect your connective tissues and organs, including your skin.
 It is a condition that can happen to anyone; however it is more likely as you age.

 This medication is used to relieve pain that is caused by various conditions.
 It also reduces swelling and joint stiffness from arthritis.
 Lodine is known as a nonsteroidal anti-inflammatory drug (NSAID).
 It performs by blocking natural substances that cause the inflammation.